mujunyu520/cmpe172-mujunyu520/project/README.md

 1. Cashier's App:

-Following the template of the Starbucks Cashier APP which is made by NodeJS supports the admin logins for Starbucks employees Supports the order processing in the store
+Following the template of the Starbucks Cashier APP which NodeJS supports the admin logins for Starbucks employees and Supports the order processing in the store

 2. Cloud Deployment on GCP